Skip to main content

 Peptide therapy initiates a physiological dialogue with the body’s endocrine system, where initial side effects are often signs of the body adapting to restored hormonal signals.

 It is helpful to view these initial responses through a clinical lens.
 They are predictable physiological reactions.
-For instance, the slight increase in is a direct consequence of GH’s effect on renal function.
+For instance, the slight increase in fluid retention is a direct consequence of GH’s effect on renal function.
 The body, having grown accustomed to a lower level of GH signaling, is now responding to a more youthful pattern of release.

 This adjustment period is a normal part of the therapeutic process, and under clinical supervision, these effects are monitored to ensure they remain within a mild and manageable range.
 The goal is to gently guide the system back to optimal function, and these early signals are valuable data points on that path.